 Do not share this medication with others.

-Laboratory blood tests (such as factor VIII levels) should be performed frequently to determine your dosage and to check how well this medication is working.
+Lab tests (such as factor VIII levels) should be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 It is important to follow the dosing schedule as directed by your doctor.
 If you miss a dose, ask your doctor or pharmacist right away for a new dosing schedule.
 Do not double the dose to catch up.